List of maglev train proposals: North America

+Canada

+Toronto Zoo

+Edmonton-based Magnovate proposed a new ride and transportation system at the Toronto Zoo reviving the Toronto Zoo Domain Ride system, which was closed following two severe accidents in 1994.
+The Zoo's board unanimously approved the proposal on 29 November 2018.

+The company plans to construct and operate the $25 million system on the former route of the Domain Ride (known locally as the Monorail, despite not being considered one) at zero cost to the Zoo and operate it for 15 years, splitting the profits with the Zoo.
+The ride will serve a single-directional loop around Zoo grounds, serving five stations and likely replacing the current Zoomobile tour tram service.
+Planned to be operational by 2022 at the earliest, this would be the first commercial maglev system in North America should it be approved.

 Puerto Rico

-San Juan – Caguas: A 16.7 mi maglev project has been proposed linking Tren Urbano's Cupey Station in San Juan with two proposed stations to be built in the city of Caguas, south of San Juan.
-The maglev line would run along Highway PR-52 connecting both cities.
-According to American Maglev Technology (AMT), who is the company in charge of the construction of this train, the cost of this project is approximately US$380 million.
+San Juan – Caguas

+A 16.7 mile maglev project was proposed linking Tren Urbano's Cupey Station in San Juan with two proposed stations in the city of Caguas, south of San Juan.
+The maglev line would run along Highway PR-52, connecting both cities.
+According to American Maglev Technology (AMT), which would the run the project, the cost would be approximately US$380 million.

 United States

-Keystone Corridor: According to Transrapid, Inc., Pittsburgh has the most advanced maglev initiative in the U.S., followed by the Las Vegas project.
-Once federal funding is finalized, these two markets could be the first to see maglev in the United States.
-Initially, the project calls for a transrapid system throughout the metro Pittsburgh area.
-Further planning calls for extensions eastward to Harrisburg and Philadelphia.
+Pennsylvania Maglev

+The Pennsylvania Maglev was a proposed Transrapid line that was to connect Pittsburgh Airport to Downtown Pittsburgh, Monroeville and Greensburg.
+Planning called for extensions eastward to Harrisburg and Philadelphia, duplicating the existing Keystone Corridor.
 Upon completion, a commute from Pittsburgh to Philadelphia would be reduced to 90–120 minutes.
-A commuter traversing the Pennsylvania Turnpike would currently spend approximately 5hrs if traveling at the speed limit.
+A commuter traversing the Pennsylvania Turnpike would currently spend approximately 5 hours if traveling at the speed limit.

+The initial segment was claimed to serve approximately 2.4 million people in the Pittsburgh metropolitan area.
+The Baltimore proposal competed with the Pittsburgh proposal for a US$90 million federal grant.

 California-Nevada Interstate Maglev

-High-speed maglev lines between major cities of southern California and Las Vegas are also being studied via the California-Nevada Interstate Maglev Project.
-This plan was originally supposed to be part of an I-5 or I-15 expansion plan, but the federal government has ruled it must be separated from interstate public work projects.
+The California-Nevada Interstate Maglev was a proposed maglev line that was to connect Las Vegas to Anaheim.
+The plan was originally supposed to be part of an I-5 or I-15 expansion plan, but the federal government has ruled it must be separated from interstate public work projects.

 Since the federal government decision, private groups from Nevada have proposed a line running from Las Vegas to Los Angeles with stops in Primm, Nevada; Baker, California; and points throughout Riverside County into Los Angeles.

+Northeast Maglev

-Washington, D.C. – New York City: Using Superconducting Maglev (SCMAGLEV) technology developed by the Central Japan Railway Company, the Northeast Maglev would ultimately connect major Northeast metropolitan hubs and airports with a goal of one-hour service from Washington, D.C. to New York City.
-The Federal Railroad Administration and Maryland Department of Transportation are currently preparing an Environmental Impact Statement (EIS) to evaluate the potential impacts of constructing and operating the system's first leg between Washington, DC and Baltimore, Maryland with an intermediate stop at BWI Airport.
+The Northeast Maglev is a maglev proposal using Superconducting Maglev (SCMAGLEV) technology developed by the Central Japan Railway Company.
+The Northeast Maglev would ultimately connect major Northeast metropolitan hubs and airports with a goal of one-hour service from Washington, D.C. to New York City.
+The first leg of the system would run between Washington, DC and Baltimore, Maryland with an intermediate stop at BWI Airport.

-San Diego: San Diego is considering a high-speed maglev line to serve as a passenger transportation mode to remote airport sites under consideration.
-The cost estimate is approximately US$10 billion for the 120–150 km run, not including the cost of construction of the airport.
+On August 1, 2025, the Trump administration halted its review of the project, placing it on indefinite hold and possibly killing it.